HammerMuseum/hammer-channel/docs/vue-upgrade-dev-diary.md

 #### vuetensils

-- @TODO:  Verify Search bar and search page looks visually the same and functions correctly.
+- @TODO:  Verify Search bar and search page looks visually the same and functions correctly.  `Vskip` functions correctly (tabbing) on the homepage shows 'Skip to content' which skips to content.
 - Utility library - provides a bunch of preconfigured Vue components.
 - Previously on version 0.7.12 - which did not support Vue 3.
 - Update to version 0.13.3 as versions above 0.10.0 provide Vue 3 support.
-- This new version slightly changes the DOM output for VInput elements but seems to function identically.
+- This new version slightly changes the DOM output for `VInput` elements but seems to function identically.
   - The `text` property in the class prop for `VInput` previously targetted the element providing the label.
 In the new version the name of this property has been changed to `label`.
 We were using this in a few places to provide a `visually-hidden` label, mainly in search related elements and has been updated.
+- Re-enabled `VSkip` which functions identically.
 - The package itself still seems to be emitting some warnings due to prop order with `v-bind` being used after `class`.

 #### vue-flickity